davidlatwe/rezup/README.md

 $ pip install rezup
 ```

 ## Quick start

 By typing `rezup` in terminal, a container named `.main` will be created under `~/.rezup` by default (the root location can be changed by setting env var `REZUP_ROOT_LOCAL`).
 Once that done, a vanilla Rez environment is presented by a subprocess and simply typing `exit` to escape.

 ### Container

-Each container holds at least one virtual environment folder which are named by timestamp.
+A *container* is a Rez environment.
+And each container holds at least one virtual environment folder named by timestamp, which is *revision*.
 With that convention, latest version of environment can be provided without affecting existing user.

 ```
 # Container/Revision structure